Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Adiabatic quantum geometry

 \paragraph{Return probability and quantum metric.} Let us now add two assumptions, namely (i) that the velocity vector field $\bV_t$ is periodic in time with period $T$, and (ii) that its time dependence is slow, or adiabatic, in the sense that the operator norm of $\der_t H(t)$ is much smaller than $1/L^2$.
 In that limit, the adiabatic theorem states that the solution \eqref{ss17} sticks closely to $\cU(f_t) |h\rangle$, up to a time-dependent phase \cite{Born1928}.
 Put differently, the coset of $g_t$ on the parameter space \eqref{s34} coincides with that of $f_t$.
 The return amplitude \eqref{s165} is thus a pure phase to leading order, involving in particular a Berry phase.
 As the latter is studied in detail in \cite{Oblak:2017}, we do not dwell on it here.
 Our focus is instead on the first subleading correction to the adiabatic theorem, which accounts for a small difference between the cosets of $g_t$ and $f_t$ on the parameter space \eqref{s34}; see Fig.~\ref{Fig:s41}.
 This leads to a nontrivial return probability given by the square of the amplitude \eqref{s165}.

 To be specific, let $0<\epss\ll1$ denote a dimensionless adiabatic parameter, with $\epss \to 0$ indicating the adiabatic limit.
-The small displacement between the cosets $g_t G_0$ and $f_t G_0$ in the parameter space \eqref{s34} can be represented by a time-dependent Lie algebra element $\bY_t$ defined as follows: at each time $t$, there exists a finite rotation $R_{\theta(t)}(\phii) = \phii + \theta(t)$ by an angle $\theta(t)$ such that \beq f_t^{-1} \circ g_t = R_{\theta(t)} \circ e^{\epss\bY_t}, \eeq where $\bY_t$ is finite at all times in the adiabatic limit $\epss\to0$.
+[The exact value of $\epss$ depends on the path $f_t$, but it is safe in general terms to think of it as $\epss \sim L/T$; see \eg Eq.~\eqref{omexp}.]
+Let $G_0\cong S^1$ be the stabilizer that leaves the undeformed CFT Hamiltonian invariant, as in Eq.~\eqref{s125q}.
+The small displacement between the cosets $g_t G_0$ and $f_t G_0$ in the parameter space \eqref{s34} can then be represented by a time-dependent Lie algebra element $\bY_t$ defined as follows: at each time $t$, there exists a finite rotation $R_{\theta(t)}(\phii) = \phii + \theta(t)$ by an angle $\theta(t)$ such that \beq f_t^{-1} \circ g_t = R_{\theta(t)} \circ e^{\epss\bY_t}, \eeq where $\bY_t$ is finite at all times in the adiabatic limit $\epss\to0$.
 [Rotations appear here because they span the stabilizer of the undeformed Hamiltonian \eqref{e211}.]
 Using this in the ansatz \eqref{ss17}, the return amplitude \eqref{s165} can be adiabatically expanded in $\epss \ll 1$ as